fontforge/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 The example on the left shows an ‘H’ which bars are precisely equal in thickness.
 This looks wrong.
 Can you feel it?
-The other one on the right has a horizontal bar which has has been thinned to appear equal in thickness.
+The other one on the right has a horizontal bar which has been thinned to appear equal in thickness.

 <img src="images/H%20compensation2.png" alt>